seedler1/cs272-custom-env/README.md

 Using TensorBoard, we have plotted the episode reward mean of the DQN algorithm on two separate occasions.
 One of the DQN outputs ran for fewer episodes than the other because we did not anticipate how long the DQN training process would take.
 But, as it is clearly shown in the graph below, the DQN episode reward mean stayed consistently around the 0.3 value around the 60k episode mark for both runs.
 The longer DQN run that continued up to 160,000 episodes was able to reach a maximum episode reward mean of approximately 0.4.

 !(/assets/images/Two_runs_of_DQN.png)

+We tested the results of the poker environment test through two non-reinforcement methods.
+In our first test, we had the agent take random actions.
+After 1000 episodes, its episode reward mean was consistently slightly below 0.10, approximately around 0.08.
+We attempted to run more episodes, but the program became very slow around the 1000 episode point so we stopped at 1000.

+!(/assets/images/Agent_Taking_Random_Actions2.png)

+In our second test, we had the agent always choose the action of raising (or taking action 0) in our code.
+Initially, the episode reward mean results for always raising were better than those of the random action.
+However, after 1000 episodes, its episode reward mean was consistently slightly below 0.10, approximately around 0.08.
+The ending results were very similar to those of the random action.
+Again, we stopped at around 1000 episodes because the program became too slow.

+!(/assets/images/Agent_Always_Raising2.png)

+Therefore, the DQN algorithm performed better than the tested non-reinforcement-based policies in the poker environment.

+However, we also wanted to compare the DQN algorithm with another reinforcement learning algorithm on the poker environment.
+The RL algorithm that we used as a comparison to DQN was Proximal Policy Optimization (PPO), an on-policy, model-free policy gradient-based approach.
+PPO was chosen for two reasons.
+First, although both PPO and DQN are model-free RL algorithms, DQN is categorized under Q-learning whereas PPO is categorized under policy optimization.
+Second, PPO is an algorithm that is easy to implement in ray rllib.
+The source paper of PPO is found [here](https://arxiv.org/pdf/1707.06347.pdf).

+We first implemented two separate occasions of PPO.
+Even though both PPO’s ran for 160,000 episodes, the two occasions had dramatically different results in both episode reward mean and runtime.
+The occasion that ran for a few minutes more (magenta) consistently performed better than the occasion that ran for less time (teal).

+!(/assets/images/Two_runs_of_PPO.png)

+When we compared both the runs of PPO and DQN, we found that although the longer PPO run produced better overall results than that of both DQN implementations starting around 55,000 episodes, the shorter PPO run always had an episode reward mean that was lower than both DQN runs.
+This proved that PPO wasn’t nearly as consistent as DQN when it was used in our poker environment.
+Additionally, the runtimes for PPO (18.79 and 23.11 minutes) were far faster than that of the longest DQN run (nearly 2 hours).
+So although PPO is more time efficient, DQN is far more consistent in its episode reward mean values.

+!(/assets/images/Two_runs_of_DQN_vs_two_runs_of_PPO.png)

+Therefore, we conclude that DQN was the best tested algorithm (non-reinforcement learning and reinforcement learning) for our poker environment.